paxdotdev/pax/README.md

 **3. Expression language (PAXEL)**

-Pax Expression Language, or PAXEL, is where Pax starts to look more like a programming language.

-You can create an Expression with PAXEL anywhere you can set a settings value, in `template` definitions or in `@settings` blocks.
+You can create a PAXEL Expression anywhere you can set a settings value, in `template` definitions or in `@settings` blocks.

 For example in a template: